Becoming a Regulated Entity

 Do I need to apply for a Financial Services Licence?

-The Isle of Man Financial Services Authority ('the Authority') is responsible, under the Financial Services Act 2008, for the licensing, regulation and supervision of persons undertaking regulated activities, i.e. deposit-taking, investment business, services to collective investment schemes, fiduciary (corporate & trust) services, money transmission services and e-money services, in or from the Isle of Man.
+The Isle of Man Financial Services Authority ('the Authority') is responsible, under the Financial Services Act 2008, for the licensing, regulation and supervision of persons undertaking regulated activities, i.e. deposit-taking, investment business, services to collective investment schemes, fiduciary (corporate & trust) services, money transmission services and crowdfunding platforms, in or from the Isle of Man.

 If you are carrying on a regulated activity, as a business, in or from the Isle of Man, you will need to be licensed by the Authority.
 Please see the Regulated Activities Order 2011 (as amended 2018) for details of what constitutes regulated activities and any applicable exclusions and also the Financial Services (Exemptions) Regulations 2011 (as amended 2018) for specified exemptions from the requirement to hold a licence.